mohamedaliznidi/the-book-of-bugs-n-charms/react/react-hooks/usestate.md

 });
 ```

-By adhering to purity principles and ensuring that component, initializer, and updater functions remain pure, developers can leverage React's development behavior effectively to detect and rectify mistakes without impacting the component's logic or behavior.
+By adhering to purity principles and ensuring that enchantment, initializer, and updater spells remain pure, sorcerers can leverage React's development behavior effectively to detect and rectify mystical mistakes without impacting the enchantment's logic or behavior.

-### Issue: Attempting to Set State to a Function, but it Gets Called Instead
+### Curse 5: Attempting to Set State to a Spell, but it Gets Invoked Instead

-Encountering a situation where attempting to set state to a function results in the function being called immediately can be puzzling.
-This behavior occurs because React interprets the provided function as either an initializer or an updater function and attempts to execute it to obtain the intended state value.
+Encountering a situation where attempting to set state to a spell results in the spell being invoked immediately can be mystifying.
+This behavior occurs because React interprets the provided spell as either an initializer or an updater function and attempts to execute it to obtain the intended state value.

-#### Explanation:
+**Mystical Explanation:**

-**Misinterpretation of Functions:**
+**Misinterpretation of Spells:**

-* **Initializer Function**: When a function is passed directly to `useState`, React interprets it as an initializer function, expecting it to provide the initial state value.
-Therefore, React invokes the function to retrieve the initial state value.
+* **Initializer Spell**: When a spell is passed directly to `useState`, React interprets it as an initializer function, expecting it to provide the initial state value.
+Therefore, React invokes the spell to retrieve the initial state essence.
-* **Updater Function**: Similarly, if a function is provided to `setFn` for updating state, React assumes it to be an updater function.
-Consequently, React attempts to call the function to obtain the updated state value.
+* **Updater Spell**: Similarly, if a spell is provided to `setFn` for updating state, React assumes it to be an updater function.
+Consequently, React attempts to invoke the spell to obtain the updated state value.

-#### Solution:
+**Spell Preservation Ritual:**

-**Correctly Passing Functions:**
+**Correctly Passing Spells:**

-To circumvent this issue and store the functions themselves rather than their results, it's imperative to encapsulate them within arrow functions during both initialization and state updates.
+To circumvent this mystical issue and store the spells themselves rather than their results, it's imperative to encapsulate them within arrow functions during both initialization and state updates.

 **Example:**